HarryPaniccc/DnD/World of Helodaria/Kanan Einzbern.md

 - [[Isolde Einzbern]], Kanan's mother
 - [[Lucius]], Kanan's greatest foe and prey.
 The Vampire is the cause of Kanan's suffering
 - [[Erin Einzbern]], Jarren Ward's reanimated skeleton and Kanan's friend
+- [[Lady Leah Luthrand]] seems to be a prospective love interest for Kanan